 When should I start saving money?

 Now!
-You need to stop what procrastinating and start saving money right now.
+You need to stop procrastinating and start saving money right now.
 Your financial will never go anywhere if you don't have any money save, my friend.
 There is no waiting or start time to start saving, simply start right now.

 How can I start saving money when I'm broke?